 7. A change of clothes

 The last thing you want to worry about while approaching businesses at a career fair is a coffee stain on your shirt.
 While recruiters understand that accidents happen, looking less than presentable could take a toll on your confidence.
-Pack a change of business casual clothes just in case to avoid potentially embarrassing moments.
+Pack a change of business casual clothes to avoid embarrassing moments.

 Job fair checklist